Abhay9999Sh/printify-homepage/README.md

 Printify Pro

-Printify Pro is a modern web application that allows users to create, customize, and sell printed products effortlessly.
-With an intuitive interface and a wide range of customization options, users can bring their creative designs to life and start their own print-on-demand business.
+Printify Pro is a modern and responsive landing page for a print-on-demand platform.
+It features dynamic customer reviews, smooth animations, and a clean, user-friendly layout.

-Tech Stack
+Tech Stack:

-1.React
+1. React – for building the interactive UI
-2.Vite
+2. Vite – for fast project bundling and development
-3.Tailwind CSS
+3. Tailwind CSS – for responsive design and styling
-4.Framer Motion
+4. Framer Motion – for smooth animations and transitions
-5.Git & GitHub
+5. Git & GitHub – for version control and collaboration

 Live Demo